sunbyte/glitch-typewriter/README.md

 # glitch-typewriter
-React component displays text with a glitch typewriter effect
+A dynamic and futuristic **Glitch Typewriter** effect component for React.
+It displays text with a typewriter effect where characters appear one by one, flickering with glitchy distortions.
+This component is highly customizable and can be used to display rotating slogans or any text with glitchy animations.

 ## Features